Vikram-Rai0/fristgithub-demo/README.md

 # fristgithub-demo
-This is my first gitrepo
+This is my first gitrepositry
+Author - Vikram rai